Communicate with family and friends

-Leave behind a detailed itinerary and inform your friends or family in Canada of any changes in your travel plans.
+Leave behind a detailed itinerary (photocopies of the flight and hotel reservations) and inform your friends or family in Canada of any changes in your travel plans.
+If you are travelling with someone else, leave behind his or her contact information too, so that your family has an alternate means of reaching you in case of emergency.
 Use our Registration of Canadians Abroad service and know how to contact the nearest Canadian government office abroad.

-Stay calm and seek assistance from the appropriate professionals.
-You should immediately report the person’s disappearance to the police (local and foreign) and advise the Canadian Consular Services.
-You may also want to initiate inquiries with credit card companies and banks to obtain information on the missing person’s recent financial transactions.
+Stay calm and seek assistance from the professionals best placed to assist you: you should immediately report the person’s disappearance to the police (local and foreign, when possible) and advise the Emergency Watch and Response Centre.
+You may also want to contact the missing person's credit card companies and banks to obtain information on recent financial transactions.

 Record as many of these details about the missing person as you can: